nummacway/gb300/README.md

 | 6. **GBA**    | `X`, `Y`, `L`, `A`, `B`, `R` | `0x0800`: A, `0x0000`: B, `0x0A00`: X, `0x0B00`: Y, `0x0100`: L, `0x0900`: R |
 | 7. unknown    |                              | defaults identical to SFC's defaults                                         |

-After each button's 16-bit value from the table above comes a 16-bit flag for autofire: `0x0100` if autofire is active (indicated by a `T` in the console's key map editor), `0x0000` if not.
+After each button's 16-bit value from the table above comes a 16-bit flag for autofire: `0x0100` (or any odd number) if autofire is active (indicated by a `T` in the console's key map editor), `0x0000` (or any even number) if not.

 Note that not all of the selectable button values actually exist on the console.
 For example, the GBA does not have X and Y buttons and will treat both like A. Assigning other values than those above does display a different text, but doesn't usually give any result.
 Just the Game Boy treats most (but not all) values assigned to the R button as B.